muakone/v0-aegis-gateway-mvp/TECHNICAL_IMPLEMENTATION.md

 **Judge Questions & Answers:**

 **Q: "What if someone uses a VPN?"**
-A: "We detect VPN usage through IP reputation databases (we check if IP belongs to known VPN providers like NordVPN, ExpressVPN).
-If VPN is detected, we lower the trust score and require step-up MFA.
-Corporate VPNs are whitelisted."
+A: "We'd detect VPN usage through IP reputation databases (we'd check if IP belongs to known VPN providers like NordVPN, ExpressVPN).
+If VPN is detected, we'd lower the trust score and require step-up MFA.
+Corporate VPNs would be whitelisted."

 **Q: "What about false positives (legitimate travel)?"**
-A: "If someone is genuinely traveling, they'll receive an SMS: 'Suspicious login from London.
+A: "If someone is genuinely traveling, they'd receive an SMS: 'Suspicious login from London.
 Was this you?'
-They reply YES, and we update their location profile.
-Future logins from London won't trigger alerts.
-We learn travel patterns over time."
+They'd reply YES, and we'd update their location profile.
+Future logins from London wouldn't trigger alerts.
+We'd learn travel patterns over time."

 ---

 ## Scalability & Performance

-### How We Handle 50,000 Employees
+### How We Would Handle 50,000 Employees

 **Database Architecture:**
 - **PostgreSQL (Primary):** User profiles, policies, audit logs